Get

 Film Length 1 hr 24 min

-If you’re a kid of the 1990s, then you definitely remember this film!
-Homeward Bound: The Incredible Journey is a remake of a 1963 film, which was based on a novel.
+If you’re a kid of the 1990s, then you remember this film!
+Homeward Bound: The Incredible Journey is a remake of a 1963 film based on a novel.
 The movie features three animals—Chance (an American Bulldog), Shadow (a Golden Retriever), and Sassy (a Himalayan cat)—who mistakenly believe they’ve been abandoned by their family and decide to make the trek across the Sierra Nevada to make it home.
-It’s an excellent film filled with plenty of adventure and drama, so you’re sure to love it!
+It’s an excellent film with plenty of adventure and drama, and you’ll love it!

 5. For the Love of a Dog